reiryuki/Miui-Gallery-Magisk-Module/README.md

-# MIUI Gallery Magisk Module
+# Miui Gallery Magisk Module

 ## Descriptions
-- MIUI Gallery app ported from Xiaomi Mi 9 for any Android 6 until 12 non-MIUI ROM.
+- Miui Gallery app ported from Xiaomi Mi 9 for any Android 6 until 12 non-Miui ROM.
 - Changing ro.product.manufacturer to "Xiaomi" for video editor.
 - Changing ro.product.device to "cepheus" for appearing sky filter and video editor effects.
 - Conflicting with modules which also changing ro.product.manufacturer and ro.product.device.

 ## Requirements
-- Not in MIUI ROM
+- Not in Miui ROM
 - Android 6 until 12
 - Magisk installed

 ## Installation Guide
-- Install [MIUI Core Magisk Module](https://github.com/reiryuki/MIUI-Core-Magisk-Module) first.
-Tap here: https://github.com/reiryuki/MIUI-Core-Magisk-Module
+- Install [Miui Core Magisk Module](https://github.com/reiryuki/Miui-Core-Magisk-Module) first.
+Tap here: https://github.com/reiryuki/Miui-Core-Magisk-Module
 - Install this module via Magisk app or Recovery
 - Reboot (reboot twice don't reflash, if you have Magisk sepolicy.rule bug, or just turn your device to Permissive if it's still failed.)